MicrosoftDocs/minecraft-creator/creator/Documents/ScriptingServers.md

 ms.author: mikeam
 title: Scripting with Dedicated Servers ms.prod: gaming
-description: Use TypeScript to customize and configure your dedicated server experiences.
+description: "Use TypeScript to customize and configure your dedicated server experiences"
 ---

 # Using script to add new capabilities to dedicated servers